-3-0-3 This course covers a review of the health/safety practices recommended for child care and includes information on common diseases and health problems.
+This course covers a review of the health/safety practices recommended for child care and includes information on common diseases and health problems.
 Certification preparation is provided in pediatric safety, CPR, and first aid.
 Guidelines and information on nutrition and developmentally-appropriate activities are also studied in the course.
-Prerequisites: ENG 032, RDG 032
+Prerequisite: ENG 032 and RDG 032 or RWR 032 with a grade of "C" or better.

-ECD 201 Principles of Ethics and Leadership in Early Care & Education 3-0-3 This course includes an overview of historical views on leadership in early care and education.
+ECD 201 Principles of Ethics and Leadership in Early Care & Education

+This course includes an overview of historical views on leadership in early care and education.
 Emphasis is on current trends and issues.
 This course also includes a review of ethical principles as they relate to children, families, colleagues, and the community and society.
 Characteristics of professional teachers in early care and education are also explored.
-Prerequisites: ENG 032, RDG 032, ECD 237
+Prerequisite: ENG 032 and RDG 032 or RWR 032 with a grade of "C" or better.